//Song Review\\ The Klementines Dream Bold And Brilliant With Debut Single ‘Someone’

 //Album Review\\ The Undead Cat finds powerful belonging with latest album 'Home In a Foreign Land'

-Home can be defined as many things, from safety, to community and favourite foods, and general happenings, what does one do though when that home becomes a place of isolation and unfamilarity, for The Undead Cat, its an experience they know well,hoewver instead of letting it consume their being they chose a different path, a cathartic one in the form of new album ‘Home In A Foreign Land’ that sweeps the listener up in seconds with a sense of nostalgia, aching passion and a po
+Home can be defined as many things, from safety, to community and favourite foods, and general happenings, what does one do though when that home becomes a place of isolation and unfamiliarity, for The Undead Cat, its an experience they know well.
+However,instead of letting it consume their being they chose a different path, a cathartic one in the form of new album ‘Home In A Foreign Land’ which sweeps the listener up in seconds with a sense of nostalgia, aching passion and a

 //Album Review\\ Alina Ly unapologetically unpacks her heart with debut album ‘Shoebox’